CodingWithDana/holbertonschool-higher_level_programming/python-everything_is_object/learning_takeaways.md

 ---
 ### How Immutable Objects are stored in memory
-Python stores the value of immutable objects directly, and creates a new object (means new memory address) whenever the value has changed
+Python stores the value of immutable objects directly, and creates a new object (that has a new memory address) whenever the value has changed.

 _Memory Schema Example 1:_
 ```